 Azure Cosmos DB: .NET examples for the SQL API

-Latest sample solutions that perform CRUD operations and other common operations on Azure Cosmos DB resources are included in the azure-documentdb-dotnet GitHub repository.
+The azure-cosmos-dotnet-v2 GitHub repository includes the latest .NET sample solutions to perform CRUD and other common operations on Azure Cosmos DB resources.
 This article provides:

 - Links to the tasks in each of the example C# project files.

 - Links to the related API reference content.

 For .NET SDK Version 3.0 (Preview) code samples, see the latest samples in the azure-cosmos-dotnet-v3 GitHub repository.

 Visual Studio 2019 with the Azure development workflow installed

 - You can download and use the free Visual Studio 2019 Community Edition.
 Make sure that you enable Azure development during the Visual Studio setup.

 An Azure subscription or free Cosmos DB trial account

 You can activate Visual Studio subscriber benefits: Your Visual Studio subscription gives you credits every month, which you can use for paid Azure services.